 Capital is key for entrepreneurship, business growth, and productivity, yet woman-owned businesses earn lower profits and are less likely to obtain formal financing than their male-owned counterparts.
-Observable differences between men and women entrepreneurs could only explain a portion of these differences by gender, suggesting that another factor such as gender discrimination may be inhibiting the success of female entrepreneurship.
-Policy solutions that reduce such discrimination, such as gender blinding, are understudied, even though they could increase gender equity and potentially improve efficiency in the allocation of capital.
+Observable differences between men and women entrepreneurs could only explain a portion of these differences by gender, suggesting that another factor such as gender discrimination may be inhibiting the success of female entrepreneurs.
+The impacts of policy solutions that reduce discrimination, such as gender blinding, are understudied, even though they could increase gender equity and potentially improve efficiency in the allocation of capital.
 In addition, there is evidence that algorithms can be used to help avoid human prejudice in decisions prone to biases.
-On the other hand, by improving predictive accuracy, automated decision-making using available data could replicate or exacerbate underlying inequalities.
+On the other hand, automated decision-making using available data for predictions could replicate or exacerbate underlying inequalities.

-This research project explores how four different methods of evaluating business plans to understand how each method could affect the equity and efficiency of capital allocation decisions.
-To test both human and algorithm-based loan decision-making, the research team is comparing decisions made by (i) loan officers with applicants’ gender information; (ii) loan officers that receive applicants in which the gender of the applicant has been randomized; (iii) an algorithm designed solely to predict business success and (iv) an algorithm designed to predict business success which incorporates discrimination-aware methods.
+The research team outlines four methods of evaluating business plans to understand how each method could affect the equity and efficiency of capital allocation decisions.
+To test both human and algorithm-based loan decision-making, the research team planned to compare decisions made by (i) loan officers with applicants’ gender information; (ii) loan officers that receive applicants in which the gender of the applicant has been randomized; (iii) an algorithm designed solely to predict business success and (iv) an algorithm designed to predict business success which incorporates discrimination-aware methods.
 The study was designed to assess how well each method performed in using information from business plans to predict future business growth.

 Design & Dev by Wonderland Collective